Siegurd01/GeeekPi-18650-Hardware-Fix/README.md

 ![](https://github.com/Siegurd01/GeeekPi-18650-Hardware-Fix/blob/main/photo/scheme1.jpg)

+* H1 pins are for impulses (H1_1wire) connects to button pin.
-You can use own button with fixation on H2 pins for power off the timer and board.
+* You can use own button with fixation on H2 pins for power off the timer and board.